<style>

 ```

 While you don't have access to the source code of the traps, having any executable gives you access to instructions your OS will run (i.e. the assembly code).
 By reading through and stepping through the trap's assembly code in GDB, you can figure out what input the function expects.
-Once you figure it out, you'll see something like this:
+Once you figure it out, you'll be able to disable the trap, like this:

 ```console